plotly/dash-slicer/README.md

 `display: none`.

 **property `VolumeSlicer.state`**: A `dcc.Store` representing the current state of the slicer (present in slicer.stores).
+This store is intended for use as State or Input.
 Its data is a dict with the fields:

 * "index": the integer slice index.
 * "index_changed": a bool indicating whether the index changed since last time.